 Think about this the next time you miss a meeting, a deadline, or an important event because your internal health system goes "off."
-When you give a reason for what has happened, you're making the situation intelligible and understandable.
+Give a reason that is easy to understand and you make the situation intelligible and easier to accept.